The multiresolution analysis of flow graphs: Coarsening flow graphs

 \section{Coarsening flow graphs}

-We begin this section with intuition: the coarsening $\circledcirc G$ of a flow graph $G$ is obtained by taking each leaf of its program structure tree and absorbing the interior of the corresponding sub-flow graph into its source.
-(See figure \ref{fig:Coarsening}.)
+We begin this section with intuition: the coarsening of a flow graph $G$ is obtained by taking each leaf of its PST and absorbing the interior of the corresponding sub-flow graph into its source.
+(See Figure \ref{fig:Coarsening}.)
 The details are below.

-For $G = (V,E,L) \in \text{Ob}({\bf Dgph})$, define the \emph{absorption} of $k$ into $j$ to be the morphism in ${\bf Dgph}$ (or its image, depending on context) which corresponds to first applying the morphism in ${\bf Lgph} \subset {\bf Dgph}$ obtained by identifying $k$ with $j$ (while retaining the original vertex set as in \eqref{eq:adjmat1}) and then (if $k \ne j$) annihilating any loop at $j$ (by mapping it to the vertex $j$).
+For $G \in {\bf Dgph}$, define the \emph{absorption} of $k$ into $j$ to be the morphism in ${\bf Dgph}$ (or the morphism's image, depending on context) which corresponds to identifying $k$ with $j$, and in the case $k \ne j$ subsequently annihilating any loop at $j$ (by mapping it to the vertex $j$).
 It is clear that first absorbing $k$ and then $m$ into $j$ is equivalent to first absorbing $m$ and then $k$ into $j$.
-Consequently, for $U \subseteq V$ we may define the absorption of $U$ into $j$ in the obvious way. \footnote{ Failing to make fixed choices about whether to preserve or annihilate loops from, or formed at, absorbed and absorbing vertices amounts to a context-driven decision about the absorption process that is unlikely to be of any utility and need not be considered.
+Consequently, for $U \subseteq V(G)$ we may define the absorption of $U$ into $j$ in the obvious way. \footnote{ Failing to make fixed choices about whether to preserve or annihilate loops from, or formed at, absorbed and absorbing vertices amounts to a context-driven decision about the absorption process that is unlikely to be of any utility and need not be considered.
 Therefore, we proceed here to consider the space of such possible fixed choices.
 In the context of control flow graphs, a loop corresponds closely to a do-while construct.
-With this in mind, preserving such a construction under absorption would correspond to inserting additional computations into a do-while loop or forming a new do-while loop around existing computations, altering the control flow.
-Meanwhile, annihilating loops would correspond to embedding the do-while construct within a larger sequence of computations, preserving the control flow.
+With this in mind, preserving such a construction under absorption corresponds to inserting additional computations into a do-while loop, or forming a new do-while loop around existing computations, altering the control flow.
+Meanwhile, annihilating loops corresponds to embedding the do-while construct within a larger sequence of computations, preserving the control flow.
 This is \emph{prima facie} cause to restrict consideration to the definition of absorption introduced above. }